-BCS students are expected to receive homework every day.
+BCS students are expected to receive, complete and submit homeworkassignments every day unless a special pass is given.
 Homework is connected to what was learned in school on a given day.
 Each teacher's distribution, return expectation, and grading policies are shared with families at the beginning of the school year.
 Students in upper grades (3-5) are expected to copy homework assignments into an assignment notebook (provided by BCS).
 Lower elementary students should be given a print out of the nightly/weekly homework assignments.